jraps20/Sitecore.IndexRenderedContent/README.md

 If there is anything outlined below that does not meet your requirements, then patch in your own custom processor.

+# Pipelines

 ## <indexing.getDependencies>

 This is a default Sitecore pipeline.
 It is used to determine what items to update if a dependent item is updated.

 In this package, the included processor, on item save, looks for any items that refer to this item from the Layout or FinalLayout fields.
 If a match is found, this implies a "Page" item in Sitecore has a rendering with this item set as a datasource.
 This triggers the index to add the associated "Page" item to the index.

-_It is worth being extra clear that this processor will only find items that are directly linked as a datasource.
+***It is worth being extra clear that this processor will only find items that are directly linked as a datasource.
 It will not find items, for example, that may be a child of a datasource item.
 If you had a "Tabbed" rendering that points to a primary datasource, and then it relied on child items for each "Tab".
-Updating the individual tabs would not trigger the primary page item to be reindexed._
+Updating the individual tabs would not trigger the primary page item to be reindexed.***

 ## <indexing.getIndexableRenderings>